dshaw/RedisStore-Docs/Readme.md

 # Socket.IO RedisStore

-Socket.io RedisStore is a remote persistent key/value storage engine for Socket.io as well as an interprocess dispatch layer for Socket.io servers.
-RedisStore uses Redis Pub/Sub to distribute Socket.io messages to all of the subscribed servers.
+Socket.io RedisStore is a remote persistent key/value storage engine for Socket.io as well as an inter-process dispatch layer for Socket.io servers.
+RedisStore uses Redis Pub/Sub to distribute Socket.io framed messages to the connected Socket.io servers.

 ### Use it: